rdmorganiser/rdmo-docs/docs/configuration/databases.md

 }
 ```

 to your `config/settings/local.py`.
-Here, `Name` is the name of the database, `USER` the MySQL user, `PASSWORD` her password, `HOST` the database host, and `PORT` the port MySQL is listening on.
+Here, `NAME` is the name of the database, `USER` the MySQL user, `PASSWORD` her password, `HOST` the database host, and `PORT` the port MySQL is listening on.
 If you don't use `/tmp/mysql.sock`, you can use `unix_socket` to specify its path.
 The user and the database can be created using:

 ```mysql
 CREATE USER 'rdmo'@'localhost' identified by 'not a good password';